 The 2018 flu was a tough one this year and I can attest to that in person.
 The CDC writes that hospitalization rates this season have been record-breaking, exceeding end-of-season hospitalization rates for 2014-2015, a high severity for this 2018 H3N2-predominant season.
 I first felt symptoms of sinus & throat congestion on March 16th, followed three days later by a low grade fever, heavy sensation of the limbs, aching jaw the result of worsening sinusitis with ever thickening yellow mucus formation and discharge.
 I experienced rare sinus head aches.
 Lung involvement soon became very pronounced with shallow breathing, coughing, chest pressure, lung "rattling".
 During this period as an herbalist, I tried a number of my favorite herbal remedies, mostly administered as nebulizer solutions.
 They seemed to do little, but after about 10 days, I seemed to be on the improve with decreasing lung congestion and cough.
 Then on April 13th, my initial flu symptoms seemed to reoccur with a episode of another low grade fever, heavy arm sensations and increased lung involvement and coughing worse than ever.
 I thought to myself, enough is enough and tried ozone DIV the next day.
 Following Dr. Robins protocol, my initial ozone/oxygen volume was 20cc, but at a bit weaker ozone concentration of 49 mcg.
 I felt relief that night and the next day for the first time.
 Two days later, I did another infusion at 34cc at the same concentration of 49mcg of ozone.
 The next morning, I could finally breath deeply without eliciting a cough and no more lung rattling sensations.
 I did a third infusion, three days later of 43cc but this time at the suggested higher concentration of 55 mcg.
 My lungs were feeling better and better.
 I decided to give another infusion the next day at the same volume and concentration plus the following day for a total of five IV infusions over that week.
 My lungs finally felt pretty much back to normal and for the first time in this very long episode of the flu, I had achieved a consistent lessening of symptoms and progress that week when I finally started ozone DIV therapy.
 I was impressed!

 I suspect in retrospect that had I initiated ozone DIV on March 16th when symptoms first appeared, it would have quickly aided my immune system in stopping the H3N2 virus in its tracks similar to how it was described at the beginning of this page in the first YouTube video.
 I started ozone almost 4 weeks after that first symptoms and it is probably no wonder that it took 5 infusions over about 7 days to regain normalcy.
 If one studies the ebola ozone data, ebola cases were treated within the first few days of symptoms resulting in complete cures.
 Immediate treatment with ozone is probably an optimum strategy for the most efficacious recovery which would hold true for all infections as well.
 I will know better next time!
+I will also know that the optimum dosage should probably be around 35 mcg rather than the higher doses, I did with reasoning for that can be found in my Hormesis section later on.
+Currently, I routinely give myself approximately 70cc at 36 gamma DIV infusions once every month.
+One of the main responses to it is my vision is improved afterwards for a temporary time.
+Also, I did hernia surgery in May of 2019 and because of my paraplegic condition, needed to again start catheterizing my bladder directly after anesthesia of that surgery.
+I, not unexpectedly, developed a urinary bladder infection from this procedure.
+I did not resort to antibiotics, but only gave myself an ozone DIV infusion for two consecutive days resulting in the UTI cure.

 What is the theory behind the medicinal value of Ozone DIV in treating infections?
 Certainly, ozone is lethal when in direct contact of virus, bacteria, and fungi, but inside the body, these pathogens are far flung and protected, plus ozone dissipates in micro-seconds in blood.
 Dr. Shallenberger probably has the best explanation on the essence of Ozone therapy.
 He labels ozone not a drug, but a Biological Response Modifier.
 It is an immunomodulator that affects different patients, uniquely and appropriately for their individual system needs.
 Ozone in part may work on Infectious diseases by activating ancillary mechanisms.
 Dr. Rowen writes: